jonathanconway/testmatic/README.md

 ### Runs

-When you perform a test, you might want to record the fact that you performed it at that date and time.
-You might also want to attach relevant material such as text, links and video files of screen recordings or outputs such as JSON or CSV files.
+When you perform a test, you might want to record certain details:

+- Date/time you performed the test
+- Text and links
+- Screen recordings (videos, images, etc.)
+- Outputs (JSON or CSV files, etc.)

 Testmatic has a Runs feature to help you with this.